The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

 When it comes to vegetable gardening for beginners the must-haves are cut-and-come-again salad leaves.
 You harvest the leaves, leaving the rest of the plant to continue to grow.
 With the right varieties, you can have a seamless supply.

 "There's a huge range so the best way to get to know what you like is to experiment," says Sarah Raven.
-"Some of my favorites include Lettuce 'Salad Bowl', as well as 'Merveille de Quatre Saisons' lettuce for a splash of red in the bowl, and two punchy, heat-tolerant salad leaves, 'Red Frills' Mustard which tastes of new potatoes, and 'Golden Streaks' Mustard with a strong, horseradish flavor."
+"Some of my favourites include Lettuce 'Salad Bowl', as well as 'Merveille de Quatre Saisons' lettuce for a splash of red in the bowl, and two punchy, heat-tolerant salad leaves, 'Red Frills' Mustard which tastes of new potatoes, and 'Golden Streaks' Mustard with a strong, horseradish flavour."

 With five plants of each, within six weeks you'll be able to pick salad almost every day.
 "If you harvest the outside leaves regularly and the central growth once a fortnight to prevent it flowering, they should go on growing and producing more leaves for about 10 weeks, some even longer," says Sarah.